 "True enough."
 Conan nodded his head.
 "I had a thought though when I was looking over the crime scene that might answer at least one question."

 "Oh?"
 Heiji asked, arching an eyebrow.
 "Do tell."

-"Our vampire's a shape shifter of some kind, right?"
+"Our vampire's a shapeshifter of some kind, right?"
 Conan asked, suddenly unable to believe he had asked that question seriously for a moment.
 He shook the feeling off however, and continued.
-"According to what Okubo-san said, he had the majority of his shape shifting powers sealed away, which is why he can only change form once every hundred years ago.
-But what if even with his powers sealed, he can still alter his form slightly?
-Like say, change his fingers to match the culprits?
-If we take the fact that he shape shifts into and replaces an actual person, he must be able to mimic them exactly."
+"According to what Okubo-san said, he had the majority of his shapeshifting powers sealed away, so it's nearly a one and done deal if he wants to keep the form.
+But what if even with his powers sealed, he can still alter his form temporarily?
+If he imitated the victim if only during the time in which it takes to drain them, then the only traces left behind would be the victim's."

 Conan looked a little weirded out at that.
 "So what, like, he would eat the hair or something?"

 "Yeah, I guess."
 Heiji laughed a little.
 "When ya bring it up, it really does sound gross though.
 Well, if it were blood, there'd at least be some traces of him on her, so my best guess is he used somethin' like hair after all.
 If it's just pluckin' a hair from someone's head, anyone can do that fairly easy, especially if it's in a crowded place.
 Stuff comes out pretty easy with the smallest amount of force an' in a crowd, even if ya noticed, it would be hard to see who did it.
 Even easier if ya can just erase memories with a glance.
 Which means he'd probably marked her, an' the other victims earlier."